owagner/eno2mqtt/README.md

 Connection
 ----------
-The connection to the USB300 device can either be made locally (although it's an USB stick, it's effectivly just a serial device) or remotely via network via some remote serial service.
+The connection to the TCM310 device can either be made locally through a serial port (the USB300 stick is just a TCM310 with a FTDI USB<->Serial converter) or remotely via network via some remote serial service.
 The latter is useful if you want to put the USB300 stick in the most efficient position RF-wise, but have the actual processing running elsewhere.
 Some very low grade hardware (e.g. a TP-LINK WR703N with OpenWRT) can then be used as a remserial server for the stick.